kurtosis-tech/zzz-deprecated-near-kurtosis-module/README.md

     # See https://github.com/near/near-indexer-for-explorer/issues/167
     CMD /usr/local/bin/indexer-explorer --home-dir /root/.near/localnet run --store-genesis sync-from-latest
     ```
-* The NEAR explorer image takes _45 minutes_ to build!
+* The NEAR indexer-for-explorer image takes _45 minutes_ to build!
 Definitely want to optimize this
+* The config files that are `init`'d by the indexer need `sed`'ing to fix

+### Wallet
 * The NEAR wallet is out-of-date, so I used the `build_image.sh` in the `near-wallet` repo to build an updated one
+* The NEAR wallet uses Parcel, which requires a `.env` file that only picks up environment variables at BUILD time, which requires `docker exec`ing an `npm run build` AFTER the container starts!!!
+This takes a _very_ long time